 Only that person can be appointed as a Managing Director or Whole-time Director who is already a director in the company.
 So one cannot Appoint a non-director is a Managing or Whole-time Director.

 APPOINTMENT OF MANAGING DIRECTOR, WHOLE–TIME DIRECTOR OR MANAGER:

 - A company cannot appoint both the managing director and manager at the same time.

-- Managing Director, whole time director, and manager can be appointed for a maximum of 5-year tenure, however, the company may re-appoint them before the expiry of their present term but not prior than one year before the expiry of the term.
-This means a company may re-appoint them for next term in the last one year of the current term.
+- Managing Director, whole-time director, and manager can be appointed for a maximum of 5-year tenure, however, the company may re-appoint them before the expiry of their present term but not before one year before the expiry of the term.
+This means a company may re-appoint them for next term in the last year of the current term.
 [Sub – section (2)]

 Procedure for appointment of a person who has attained an age of 70 years: